liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-getting-started-with-maven.markdown

 [Installing Liferay Maven Artifacts](/develop/tutorials/-/knowledge_base/7-0/installing-liferay-maven-artifacts) tutorial.

-Configuring a mirror in your Maven settings, however, is recommended as a best practice.
+Configuring a mirror in your Maven settings is recommended as a best practice.
 Get more information on mirrors and their purpose in Maven's [Mirror Settings](http://maven.apache.org/guides/mini/guide-mirror-settings.html) guide.